ArgoCD SSO Integration SAML2.0

 Conclusion

-ArgoCD's SSO integration is something that you rarely touch after you set it up, but the choice of the settings themselves is important.
-Unfortunately, with the deprecation of SAML2.0, we cannot recommend using SAML2.0, but with the popularity of ArgoCD and the power of the community, the time may come when SAML2.0 will be used again.
+ArgoCD's SSO integration is something you rarely touch after setting it up, but the choice of the setting itself is important.
+Unfortunately, with the deprecation of SAML 2.0, we can no longer recommend using it.
+However, with the popularity of ArgoCD and the power of the community, the time may come when SAML 2.0 will be used again.